-- (2) The licensee must comply with subclause (1) before: - (a) 1 July 1998; or - (b) if an earlier date is specified by the ACA in the Gazette-that date. - (3) The licensee may use the database, and any information derived from it, only for the purposes mentioned in subclause (1).
+(2) The licensee may use the database, and any information derived from it, only for the purposes mentioned in subsection 10(1).

-The ACA may give written directions to the licensee under section 581 of the Act about complying with this subclause (eg how it will control transfer of information to and from the database and restrictions it will place on access by its employees).
+The ACMA may give written directions to the licensee under subsection 581(1) of the Act about complying with this subsection (e.g. how it will control transfer of information to and from the database and restrictions it will place on access by its employees).

-- (4) The database must include, for each public number of a customer of each carriage service provider:

-- (a) the public number; and

-- (b) the name of the customer; and

-- (c) the address of the customer; and

-- (d) the service location, if practicable; and

-- (e) the name of the carriage service provider that provides: - (i) services for originating or terminating carriage services to the customer; or - (ii) public mobile telecommunications services to the customer; and - (f) whether the telephone is to be used for government, business, charitable or private purposes, if practicable; and - (g) any other information required by the ACA by written notice to the licensee. - (5) The database must show if a telephone number is an unlisted number. - (6) The database must include, for each payphone, its public number and location. - (7) If a carriage service provider asks for access to information from the database, the licensee must give access only for the purpose of helping the provider: - (a) to provide its own directory assistance services; or - (b) to provide its own operator services or operator assistance services; or - (c) to produce a public number directory; or - (d) to provide its own location dependent carriage services; or - (e) to provide information for the operation of emergency call services or assisting emergency services under Part 12 of the Act; or - (f) to provide information for assisting enforcement agencies or safeguarding national security under Part 14 of the Act; or - (g) to provide services connected with the matters mentioned in paragraphs (a), (b), (c) and (d); or - (h) to undertake any other activities specified by the ACA by written notice to the licensee. - (8) The licensee must give information from the database, about its own customers and customers of other carriage service providers, that is required under subsection 313(3) or (4) of the Act.
+- (4) The database must include, for each number of a customer of each carriage service provider: - (a) the number: and - (b) the name of the customer; and - (c) the address of the customer; and - (d) the service location, if practicable; and - (e) the name of the carriage service provider that provides: - (i) services for originating or terminating carriage services to the customer; or - (ii) public mobile telecommunications services to the customer; and - (f) whether the telephone is to be used for government, business, charitable or private purposes, if practicable; and

+- (g) any other information required by the ACMA by written notice to the licensee. - (5) The database must show if a telephone number is an unlisted number. - (6) The database must include, for each payphone, its public number and location. - (7) If a carriage service provider asks for access to information from the database, the licensee must give access only for the purpose of helping the provider: - (a) to provide its own directory assistance services; or - (b) to provide its own operator services or operator assistance services; or - (c) to produce a public number directory; or - (d) to provide its own location dependent carriage services; or - (e) to provide information for the operation of emergency call services or assisting emergency services or emergency warnings under Part 13 of the Act; or - (f) to satisfy its obligations under section 313(3) or (4) of Part 14 of the Act; or - (g) to provide services connected with the matters mentioned in paragraphs 11(7)(a), (b), (c) and (d); or - (h) to undertake any other activities specified by the ACMA by written notice to the licensee. - (8) The licensee must give information from the database, about its own customers and customers of other carriage service providers, that is required under subsection 313(3) or (4) of the Act. - (9) Access under subsection 10(7) is subject to: - (a) conditions: - (i) agreed between the parties; or - (ii) if the parties do not agree-determined by an arbitrator appointed by the parties; or - (iii) if the parties do not agree on the appointment of an arbitrator-determined by the ACCC; - (b) Part 13 of the Act; and - (c) Part 14 of the Act. - (10) For a determination of price or price-related conditions under subparagraph 10(9)(a)(ii) or (iii), an arbitrator or the ACCC must consider only: - (a) the direct costs (including labour and direct administration costs) incurred by the licensee in complying with subsection 10(7); and - (b) a reasonable contribution to a normal return on the capital expended in establishing and maintaining the integrated public number database. - (11) A request under subsection 10(7) may be: - (a) a single request; or - (b) part of a continuing arrangement between the licensee and the provider.